wakester25/wakester25.github.io/_posts/2020-11-13-Proteus-Deep-Analysis-2.md

 <img src="{{ site.baseurl }}/images/proteus_deep_two/fingerprint.PNG">

 One other interesting item that I found within the program was that it used a custom XOR function to store strings.
 This is so that anyone performing basic static analysis can’t look at the strings stored within the program.
-However simply stepping through the function manually I was able to deconstruct that the strings stored were simply the parameters needed to register the botnet (URL, user agent, POST commands, ect) and other uniquely identifying commands.
+However simply stepping through the function manually I was able to deconstruct that the strings stored were the parameters needed to register the botnet (URL, user agent, POST commands, ect) and other uniquely identifying commands.

 ## XOR function and encrypted strings